Team AckoJun 29, 2022

 A company health policy that reduces the stress of anticipating a financial burden in the case an employee or their family member is affected can prove to be a good move.
 For instance, Ally Financial covers the cost of diagnostic testing and virtual doctor visits for their employees and helps cover unexpected costs incurred due to WFH.

-Giving employees access to new-age group health insurance can be cost-effective for the business and valuable for employees as it helps cover certain medical costs.
+Giving employees access to new-age group health insurance plan can be cost-effective for the business and valuable for employees as it helps cover certain medical costs.
 For example, unlike traditional insurance providers, ACKO Health is a new-age health insurance policy for employees that offers policy customisation, discounts on medicine and lab testing, and access to doctors among other features.

 Recently, there has been a rise in the number of Employee Support Groups.
 While it may take a while for this to become a mainstream practice, corporations have found that it can help with pandemic-induced anxiety in the short term.
 The long-term benefits are yet to be studied.